LarsBodewig/Mimic/mimic-gradle-plugin/README.md

 * artifactId=mimic-gradle-plugin
 * version=

+Additionally to publish with Gradle:

+* gpgKey=
+* gpgPass=

-The `mimic-gradle-plugin` also applies the Gradle Java plugin.
+The `mimic-gradle-plugin` also applies the Gradle Java plugin automatically.

 See the project `README` for the plugin usage.